sokcheng/Kitsuchan-NG/README.md

 * `API_KEY_DISCORD` - OAuth token for your Discord bot account.
 * `API_KEY_IBSEARCH` - API key for IbSear.ch.
 You can easily get one for free with no registration needed, so there's no excuse for you not to get one.
-* `WHITELIST_ADMINS` - A list of user IDs that can restart and halt the bot.
-Ideally, your own user ID (not the bot's ID) should be in this list at minimum.

 Optionally, you may set the following as well: